Phyrra/masa-search/README.md

 ### addData

 Add new data for future searches.
 The data can be anything and nested as is required.

+### reIndex

+Clears the current indexed data store and re-indexes all data.

 ### find